jonathonreed/atrf-journal/_posts/2017-05-21-calvin-white-mikmaq-elder.md

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/323792426&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>Thank God we&rsquo;ve survived.
+<blockquote>&ldquo;Thank God we&rsquo;ve survived.
 That would be one thing to celebrate; we can celebrate our survival.
 Of colonialism taking over, because we have survived that, and it&rsquo;s been a struggle and certainly nothing to celebrate.
 There is a real ignorance in society when it comes to a lot of the darker chapters of Canadian history.
-Especially the chapters that deal with the First Nations people.</blockquote>
+Especially the chapters that deal with the First Nations people.&rdquo;</blockquote>

 Right away Calvin referred to a belief that we had heard on multiple occasions as we crossed Newfoundland, that there were no Indigenous people left on the island.
 This was the position of the Newfoundland government upon entering Confederation in 1949, and it continues today.
 Several non-Aboriginal Newfoundlanders had told us about the extermination of the <a href="https://en.wikipedia.org/wiki/Beothuk" target="_blank">Beothuk</a> in the early 19th century, but made no reference to the Mi'kmaq.
 This belief, as Calvin explained, was and is an act of denial.

 His battle for over three decades, therefore, was to gain legal recognition from the federal government in order to protect his people and his culture.

-<blockquote>I didn't want Mi&rsquo;kmaq to go the way the Beothuk had went.</blockquote>
+<blockquote>&ldquo;I didn't want Mi&rsquo;kmaq to go the way the Beothuk had went.&rdquo;</blockquote>

 "I'm a First Nations person," he said, and you have to understand that for Calvin, that was a powerful statement, one that had been undermined and attacked by the government for his entire life.
 "We were brought into Canada."